FoxRefire/wvg/README.md

 ## WVGuesserExtension-NextGen

-Looking for legacy version?: https://github.com/FoxRefire/wvg/tree/legacy

 #### For more details, see [docs](https://github.com/FoxRefire/wvg/wiki)

 ### Installation

 1. Download or clone this code
-2. At the same directory of `manifest.json`(root directory of this extension), put the one of the following Android L3 CDM file(s).
+2. At the same directory of `manifest.json`(root directory of this extension), put the one of the following Android L3 CDM key pair file(s).

    *Don't know how to get these files?
 See [How to dump CDM key pair](https://github.com/FoxRefire/wvg/wiki/How-to-dump-CDM-key-pair) for more informations.*

-   * Supported CDM Types
+   * Supported CDM Key Pair Formats

       1. `device.wvd`